 Each year, the Holistic Centres Network brings together international centres and communities for the Centres Gathering, in which the Findhorn Foundation is an integral member.
 The gathering is an opportunity for directors, managers and co-workers of holistic centres to connect with peers from around the world and share our centres’ experiences, perspectives and challenges, as we work together in the spirit of collaboration and mutual learning to strengthen the Network of Light.

 The Findhorn New Story Community is part of a multicultural, multigenerational new story movement of visionaries and change makers from all over the world who are each carrying a thread of the new story and experimenting with a new evolutionary paradigm.
 Birthed during our 2014 New Story Summit, our ongoing enquiry into a new story for humanity offers a gateway into the evolutionary consciousness that will propel us as a species to recognise and embody our interdependence and oneness in harmony with the planet and in partnership with all life.
-You are warmly welcome to join us and to engage with our New Story film, as our gift to you, and to join us for our upcoming Living the New Story online learning journey.
+You are warmly welcome to join us and to engage with our New Story film, as our gift to you, and to join us for our Living the New Story online learning journeys available Live or On Demand.

 Findhorn Live has been developed through generous grants to make our work accessible online, regardless of geographical location or financial resources.
 We welcome individuals and groups of people to participate in our conferences and events and share inspiration.
 We are especially touched when this makes dreams come true – one participant in Beirut previously believed she would never be able to connect with Findhorn.